Château Haut-Monplaisir, Cahors

 The photo below is of Puy l’Eveque, an historic village on the Lot fifteen minutes by car from Château Haut-Monplaisir.

 Cathy took over the vineyards in 1998 from her father, who had sold the crop to négociants.
 She and Daniel had a keen interest in making their own wine but realized they needed help.
 They reached out to Pascal Verhaeghe, the dynamic proprietor of Château du Cèdre whose vineyards grow on the third terrace (that’s Pascal on the left in the first photo above and Daniel on the right).
-Pascal immediately saw the potential of Haut Monplaisir’s site.
-He could also see that if great wine were made here then Cahor’s revival would be all the more successful, and that was far more important to him than possible competition between the two domaines.
-It came about that Pascal offered Daniel advice in the cellar while his brother Jean-Marc did the same in the vines, beginning a relationship between Haut Monplaisir and Château le Cèdre.
-It exists to this day, as close as ever.
+Pascal immediately saw the potential of Haut-Monplaisir’s site.
+He could also see that if great wine were made here then Cahors’ revival would be all the more successful, and that was far more important to him than possible competition between the two domaines.
+It came about that Pascal offered Daniel advice in the cellar while his brother Jean-Marc did the same in the vines, beginning a relationship between Haut-Monplaisir and Château le Cèdre.
+It exists to this day, closer than ever with the young generation of both families who grew up together now taking over their respective domaines.

 Recently, Cathy and Daniel’s daughter Mathilde joined the team, and they make four cuvées of Cahors, all 100% Malbec (Tannat and Merlot are often blended with Malbec to make Cahors—Tannat can add body, acid, and more tannin, while Merlot originally was brought in to soften Malbec’s tannin but often has trouble ripening properly in the appellation).
 The wines are never fined and only filtered lightly if required, but usually there’s no filtration.
 The grapes are always de-stemmed and the juice is never acidified (not even in the broiling 2003 harvest).
 The result is a hearty range of wines with a distinct sense of refinement.
 These are wines with a brooding, high-toned quality of wild elegance, and full of Cahor’s telltale iron-rich minerality.